Whether you’re a budding brand or an established enterprise, tapping into TikTok influencer marketing is a no-brainer.

 Once you’ve compiled a shortlist of potential influencer partners, it’s time to make the first move.

 Your initial message to a creator could make or break a potential partnership, so it’s worth putting in some extra effort.

-If in doubt, follow our guide below:
+If in doubt, follow this guide:

 Outline your campaign idea: Let them know what you have in mind for the collaboration.

-Tip #2: Set a Statement of Work
+#4: Set a Statement of Work

 Campaign theme and details

 Payment rates, terms, and timeline